mtso/artboard-zero/README.md

 This Sketch plugin automatically places the first artboard of a page at the specified origin (currently 0, 0).

-Makes use of the undocumented ArtboardChanged Action; curretly broken after the first page of a document.
+Makes use of the undocumented ArtboardChanged Action; currently broken after the first page of a document.

 #### Future